JolanDUBOIS/ecmwf-utils/README.md

 A small utility to retrieve ECMWF forecast data for lists of geographic points and time ranges, and to store the results as NetCDF (.nc) files together with metadata.

-This project focuses on forecast output (not analysis/reanalysis) and supports two level types:

-- surface (sfc)
-- model levels (ml)

-Highlights
+Key features
 - Build and execute ECMWF requests for a set of coordinates and a time range
-- Compute a smallest bounding box for the requested points and use an appropriate grid resolution
+- Compute the smallest bounding box for requested points and choose an appropriate grid resolution
-- Save retrieved NetCDF files and store retrieval metadata and queries in a simple index
+- Save retrieved NetCDF files and store retrieval metadata and queries in a simple index (index.csv)
-- Provide a small CLI and configuration via YAML
+- Provide a small CLI and configuration via YAML (and optional environment overrides)

 ## Requirements